Chapter 1 - Leaving the House

 I expected Nel to take some immediate action but he did not move.
 He seemed to have no interest in the Mars Bar.
 After studying me for a short while, during which time his eyes bulged, he broke the silence and confirmed my thoughts.

 "I don't care about a Mars Bar."
+For some reason he stressed the "a".

 I continued to chew.
 It was not easy because the large amount of chocolate in my mouth caused pressure to build.
 But then Nel suddenly changed the subject.